dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 With the above steps, you should be able to visit the License Tracking Service with the URL https://mtpl.dynamsoft.com/.

-Now we'll configure a main service and a backup service as well
+Now we'll configure a main service and a standby service as well

 ### The main service